phpDocumentor/phpDocumentor/docs/references/phpdoc/basic-syntax.rst

 Summaries should always end in either a full stop, or 2 consecutive new lines.
 If it is not closed like this then any description will be considered as part of the summary.

+Summaries shall be plain text.
+Unlike other text elements in DocBlocks Markdown is not supported, nor are tags.

 .. note::

     A full stop means that the dot (`.`) needs to be succeeded by a new line.
 This way it is possible to mention